WenChentao/3DeeCellTracker/README.md

 **3DeeCellTracker** is a deep-learning based pipeline for tracking cells in 3D time-lapse images of deforming/moving organs ([eLife, 2021](https://elifesciences.org/articles/59187)).

 ## Updates:
+**3DeeCellTracker v0.5.2-alpha has been released**
+- fixed a potential bug related to matplotlib

 **3DeeCellTracker v0.5.1-alpha has been released**
 - Updated versions of some packages in requirements.txt and setup.cfg